amdigital-co-uk/docs-playbook/docs/3.-Delivery-Framework/index.md

 ## Overview

 Our agile Delivery Framework is designed as a robust and clear abstract mechanism by which value is derived, delivered, and maintained by the organisation.

+This delivery framework describes at a high level our [value stream](../2.-Ways-of-Working/1.-Flow/#value-stream-mapping).

-While the high-level framework itself is fixed, the processes and practices that live within it should be constantly evolving, such that the framework continues to support [our mission](/1.-Welcome/Mission).
+While the high-level framework itself is fixed, the [delivery practices](../4.-Delivery-Practices/) that live within it should be constantly evolving, such that the framework continues to support [our mission](/1.-Welcome/Mission).

 ```mermaid